KeHongYing/OS2020_project1/Readme.md

 # clean the dmesg log
 sudo dmesg -c

-# For sigle test data
+# For single test data
 sudo ./project_1 < <INPUT FILE> > <OUTPUT FILE>

 # For all test data, output will be save in output/